saturnflyer/name_change_o_chart/README.md

 # NameChangeOChart

 Finally, you can convert your currently boring name to something far more exciting.
-This name converter is based on "Captain Underpants and the Perilous Plot of Professor Poopypants", by Dav Pilkey.
+This name converter is based on "Captain Underpants and the Perilous Plot of Professor Poopypants", by [Dav Pilkey](http://www.pilkey.com).

 ![Professor Poopypants](PPP.gif "Professor Poopypants")

+The name conversion is copyright of Dav Pilkey.

 ## Installation